AryaKris/Algorithm/README.md

 - Print all numbers from 1 up to the given nums argument inclusive.
 For example, given the number 5 as the num argument, the following should be printed to the console, one log at a time.

+## Return sum of digits

+- You are given a two-digit integer n.
+Return the sum of its digits.